CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 2. **The "Legacy Processed" Folder:**  This folder will be the location for all CIS-CAT XML results which have been successfully imported into CIS-CAT Pro Dashboard from the staging area.
 3. **The "Legacy Error" Folder:** This folder will be the location for any CIS-CAT XML results which were not successfully imported into CIS-CAT Pro Dashboard.

-These folder locations are set in the application's configuration file ("the YAML").
-Instructions for this configuration are contained in the CIS-CAT Pro Dashboard Deployment guide.
+These folder locations are set in the application's System Settings using the following properties: `legacy.sourceDir`, `legacy.processedDir`, and `legacy.errorDir`.

 ## Target Systems ##
 **Creation**